 Safe update of Zimbra Collaboration Suite

 It just so happened that system administrators are always suspicious of everything new.
 Literally everything, from new server platforms to software updates, is perceived with caution, exactly as long as there is no first practical experience of use and positive feedback from colleagues from other enterprises.
 It is understandable, because when you are literally responsible for the operation of the enterprise and the safety of important information with your head, over time you stop trusting even yourself, not to mention counterparties, subordinates or ordinary users.

-Distrust of software updates is due to a lot of unpleasant cases when installing fresh patches led to a drop in performance, changes in the user interface, failure of the information system, or, most unpleasantly, data loss.
-However, you cannot completely refuse updates, in which case the infrastructure of your enterprise may be attacked by cybercriminals.
-Suffice it to recall the sensational case of the WannaCry virus, when data stored on millions of computers not updated to the latest version of Windows turned out to be encrypted.
-This incident not only cost hundreds of system administrators their jobs, but also clearly showed the need for a new policy for updating software products in the enterprise, which would allow combining security and speed of their installation.
-In anticipation of the Zimbra 8.8.15 LTS release, let's take a look at how you can update the Zimbra Collabration Suite Open-Source Edition to ensure the safety of all critical data.
+The distrust of software updates stems from numerous unpleasant incidents where installing new patches resulted in performance drops, user interface changes, system crashes, or, most distressingly, data loss.
+However, completely avoiding updates is also unavoidable; doing so could expose your enterprise's infrastructure to cybercriminal attacks.
+Consider the infamous WannaCry virus, which destroyed data stored on millions of computers that weren't updated to the latest version.
+Windows Computers were encrypted.
+This incident not only cost hundreds of system administrators their jobs, but also clearly demonstrated the need for a new software update policy at the enterprise that would balance security and installation speed.
+Ahead of the Zimbra 8.8.15 LTS release, let's look at how to update Zimbra Collaboration Suite Open-Source Edition to ensure the safety of all critical data.

+Safe update of Zimbra Collaboration Suite